 The Department of Tropical Medicine, Medical Microbiology & Pharmacology at the John A Burns School of Medicine has trained many US and international students in tropical infectious disease research since the establishment of its graduate program in 1976.
-Key research areas of faculty participating in this training program include immunology, pathogenesis, and vaccine and drug development for dengue, malaria, and HIV/AIDS, and basic, genomic and epidemiological research on emerging infectious diseases caused by hantaviruses, West Nile virus, Nipah virus, and Burkholderia pseudomallei.
+Key research areas of faculty participating in this training program include immunology, pathogenesis, and vaccine and drug development for Ebola, dengue, malaria, and HIV/AIDS, and basic, genomic and epidemiological research on emerging infectious diseases caused by hantaviruses, West Nile virus, Nipah virus, and Burkholderia pseudomallei.

 The mission of the department is “to provide the future leaders of Tropical Medicine and Pharmacology a world-class transdisciplinary research, training and teaching program that focuses on basic, translational, and field research on microbial diseases of global public health importance and with special interests to Hawaii and the Asia-Pacific region”.
 In keeping with this mission, its faculty members have long-standing international collaborative research projects in Egypt, Cameroon, Peru, Australia, Singapore, Malaysia, Thailand, Viet Nam, Philippines, South Korea, China, India, and US-Affiliated Territories in the Pacific.